ferdinand12345/ferds-validator/Readme.md

 	"message": "Unfortunately, some error has occured.",
 	"error_lists": [
 		"The Required Alpha Only field is required. ",
-		"The Age field must contain a number greater than or equal to 30. " ]
+		"The Age field must contain a number greater than or equal to 30. ", "The Exact Length field must be exactly 5 characters in length. ", "The Exact Length field may only contain alphabetical characters. ", "The Birth Date field must contain a valid date with format YYYY-MM-DD. " ]
 }
 ```